Acknowledgement of Country

 In general, an adult cannot be prevented from leaving the country if they wish to depart.
 However, in the context of forced marriage, the AFP can arrange for a ‘border alert’ to be placed on a person’s passport.
 This means that, if they are taken to the airport, they will be stopped by the AFP, separated from their travelling companions, and questioned in private.
 The AFP will ask the person whether they wish to travel, or if they are being taken against their will.
 If the person does not want to leave the country, at this point it is very important for them to tell the AFP that they do not want to leave: the AFP cannot prevent the travel if they are not told that there is a problem.

-If a person discloses they do not want to leave the country to the AFP, they can then be separated from their travelling companions if desired (this may be a safety matter).
-The AFP may refer a person to the Support for Trafficked People Program administered by the Australian Red Cross and they will then receive a range of practical supports, including accommodation.
+If a person discloses to the AFP that they do not want to leave the country, they can then be separated from their travelling companions if desired (this may be a safety matter).
+The AFP may refer them to the Support for Trafficked People Program, and they can then receive practical supports including accommodation.
 An investigation may take place, but only if the affected person wishes for this to go ahead.
-To learn more about what happens when engaging with the AFP and supports available, see Section 6 (a).
+To learn more about what happens when engaging with the AFP and the supports available, see Section 6 (a).

 In the event that someone is taken abroad for a forced marriage, Consular Services provided by the Department of Foreign Affairs and Trade (DFAT) take on the main role in assisting Australian citizens who are trying to return to Australia.
 DFAT often work alongside AFP and MBS in assisting those who have been exit trafficked.
 Consular Services are contactable on a 24-hour emergency hotlines (see details in Section 8).